Protection of crowds and smart city transport infrastructure, public buildings and central park

 The Bilbao pilot scenario will be based on:

 anomaly detection and illicit behaviour detection of individuals or group of people in crowd in high risk areas of the venue that may compromise the safety of the people and the safety of the infrastructures,

-automated detection of explosives and suspected armed attackers,
+automated detection of chemical precursors to explosives and suspected armed attackers,

 guidance people to a safe place,